Transmission Amplitude through a Coulomb blockaded Majorana Wire: Magnetic field dependence of the transmission amplitude

-This explains the reduction in amplitude proportional to the inverse field strength for large $E_z$ (dashed gray line in Fig.~\ref{Fig:AmplitudeConstOPCouplingsAndEnergies}, in good agreement with the numerical result taking a single level into account).
+proportional to the inverse field strength for large $E_z$ (dashed gray line in Fig.~\ref{Fig:AmplitudeConstOPCouplingsAndEnergies}, in very good agreement with the numerical result taking a single level into account).
 When comparing the result for transmission through $j_{\rm max}=200$ levels (solid blue line) with that for a single level (Fig.~\ref{Fig:AmplitudeConstOPCouplingsAndEnergies}, dotted red line) it becomes apparent that the amplitude at the beginning of the topological range is mostly determined by the lowest level, i.e.~the MZMs.
-For very large Zeeman energy, the Majorana modes are split more strongly, and the correction due to taking into account many higher levels is more pronounced.
+For very large Zeeman energy, the Majorana modes are split more strongly, and there is a small correction due to taking into account many higher levels.
 In the trivial regime for $E_z<E_{z,\rm top}$ however, where the spacing between the lowest energy Bogolubons is small, many levels contribute to the transmission amplitude, and interfere destructively.